Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose the \AccordionThinking framework, which includes a data synthesis pipeline to teach LLMs to generate and use step-wise summaries, and an RL training pipeline that instills self-regulated compression into reasoning dynamics. \item We systematically explore post-training strategies for foldable CoT reasoning.
-Our RL experiments reveal that the performance gap between the compressed \Fold mode and the full-context \Unfold mode vanishes over training, validating the model's ability to perform effective self-compression.
-Experimental results show that our method achieves triple the throughput under limited GPU memory conditions, without compromise in performance. \item Experimental analyses across multiple reasoning benchmarks show that \AccordionThinker achieves competitive accuracy while reducing dependency on historical tokens, validating its efficiency and scalability for long-horizon reasoning tasks.
-Human evaluation confirms that the generated step summaries are coherent and semantically faithful, often serving as direct substitutes for the final answer. \end{itemize}
+\item \textbf{Efficiency and Readability}.
+Experimental analyses across multiple reasoning benchmarks show that our method achieves triple the throughput under limited GPU memory conditions, reducing dependency on historical tokens, validating its efficiency and for complex reasoning tasks.
+Human evaluation confirms that the generated step summaries are coherent and semantically faithful, often serving as direct substitutes for the final answer.